-the number of virtual instances executing on a router side by side.
+The decision of how to provision the virtual overlay is by far a non-trivial one.
+There are the natural requirements that are already difficult enough to fulfill, like the need to minimize the number of virtual instances executing on a router side by side.
 But there are much more subtle issues to consider as well, like the curious fact that a careless intervention might very well decrease LFA coverage instead of increasing it.
 We find that inadvertent virtualization decision might easily end up corrupting existing LFAs and decreasing LFA-coverage, instead of increasing it.
-To demonstrate how this can happen, we give a virtual topology in Fig. 2 where the spurious LFA provisioned at the virtual router e^1 may replace the legitimate LFA e.
+To demonstrate how this can happen, we give a virtual topology in Fig. 2 where the spurious LFA provisioned at the virtual router a^1 may replace the legitimate LFA $a \rightarrow d$.
 Naturally, such cases must be avoided at all costs.